federiconuta/SMOTE_RF_smart_cities/README.md

 The script produces two key output files:

 - results.csv: A detailed record of model metrics and optimal parameters for each city-year combination.
-- avg_results.csv: Aggregated average hyperparameters and metrics across cities, providing a higher-level view of performance.
+- avg_results.csv: Aggregated average hyperparameters and metrics across cities.